28 FAQs about age discrimination

 - What are the requirements on age discrimination?

-- When did the requirements come into force?
+- When did the age discrimination requirements come into force?

-- In practice, we don't need to worry about these requirements unless we employ people in their 50s and 60s, do we?
+- In practice, we don't need to worry about age discrimination requirements unless we employ people in their 50s and 60s, do we?

-- In what way do these requirements affect our recruitment procedures?
+- In what way do age discrimination requirements affect our recruitment procedures?

 - OK, so we have to watch our language in our recruitment ads.
-Do we have to do anything else?
+Do we have to do anything else to avoid a claim of age discrimination?

 - Our sales people are all in their 20s.
 If we recruited someone in their 60s, they just wouldn't fit.
 We don't have to, do we?